synthesisASU/TorroidalFlows/readme.md

 ### Axes Enable
 When on, the X, Y, and Z axes are drawn in the scene for visual reference.
 (X is Red, Y is Green, Z is Blue)

+# Preset Descriptions

+### 1 (Basic)

+The basic preset is a low resolution unperturbed flow.
+The flow is initialized on a plane in the center of the z-axis.

+### 2 (Basic Trails)

+Basic Trails uses the same resolution and starting placement as the basic preset.
+The slide has been increased in order to create a visual history of the flow particle positions.

+### 3 (Inverted Cloud)

+The Inverted Cloud is a randomly filled cube that shows the instantaneous positions of the flow particles in the unperturbed model.

+### 4 (Flare)

+The Flare starts on a plane just above the siulation floor.
+As the simulation runs, the particles begin to faintly show the interlocking tori of the model.
+Best viewed from the side rather than the top.

+### 5 (Flare w/ Tracers)

+This variant of the Flare preset can have tracers added by default.
+Use the controls guide at the top of the readme for help adding tracer particles.

+### 6 (Dr. Strange Portal)

+Artistic preset that is set to switch to the overhead viewpoint.
+Named due to its similarities to the portals in the movie Dr. Strange.

+### 7 (The Cloud)

+This preset employs a heavy time-based blur effect.
+The blurring allows for more clear definition of interior surfaces and tori.

+### 8 (Rainbow Trails)

+As this preset settles into the flow, the central surface and motion of the tori can be more clearly seen.

+### 9 (Large Basic Trails)

+Created in the same resolution as the Basic preset.
+The large particle size and time-based blur give the feel as though the model is being drawn with Sharpies.

+### 10 (Fine Trails Invert)

+The small particle size allows the walls of each torus in the model to be clearly seen.

+### 11 (High Bloom Plane)

+The early stages of this preset show the structure of the tori closest to the center of the simulation.
+The particles are colored the same ways the Rainbow Trails preset, just much smaller and with a far denser resolution.

+### 12 (Fine Trails)

+Functionally the same as the inverted version, just on a black background.

+### 13 (High Bloom, Fine Trails, Invert)

+A mixture between the fine trails and the High Bloom Plane.
+Early stages show the smallest tori in the simmulation.
+As the simulation settles, the exterior tori become increasingly clear.

+### 14 (High Bloom, Perturbed)

+Uses the same particles as the High Bloom with a cube initialization.
+Utilizes the perturbation model parameters to change the shape of the flow.
+As the simulation settles, the perturbed flow becomes more prominent.

+### 15 (Perturbed Blur)

+Using time-based blurring, creates a more surface-like appearance of the perturbed flow.

+### 16 (Perturbed Blur w/ Tracers)

+Identical to the Perturbed Blur, with tracer addition enabled by default.